Diagrams of Inferno

 (Inf.
 1.37-40)

-1) When standing on the north pole of the Earth, the zenith, always found directly overhead, will be marked by the north star, Polaris, or the north celestial pole; in this case, the horizon is superimposed upon the equator, as the equator is the midpoint between the two poles.
-See diagram 1, where the perspective is that of an observer located at the North Pole.
+1) When standing on the north pole of the earth, the zenith will be marked by the north star, Polaris, or the north celestial pole; in this case, the line of the horizon is superimposed upon the equator, or the midpoint between the two poles.
+See diagram 1, where the perspective is that of an observer located at the north pole.
+Here, the black line is both the equator and the horizon, while the red line is the ecliptic.

-2) When standing somewhere in between the northern pole and the equator, the zenith will be located at the highest point directly overhead.
-This point would be marked by the position of the sun at noon on the day of the equinox.
-The horizon is located at the plane which is perpendicular to the zenith, and will necessarily be found between the two extremes of P = North Pole and P = Equator.
-See diagram 2, where the perspective is that of an observer located in the northern hemisphere, at an arbitrary latitude south of the North Pole and north of the equator of the Earth.
+2) When standing somewhere in between the northern pole and the equator, the zenith will be located at the highest point directly overhead the observer.
+The horizon is located on the plane which is perpendicular to the zenith at this location, and will necessarily be found between the two horizons denoted by P = north pole and P = equator.
+See diagram 2, where the perspective is that of an observer located in the northern hemisphere, at an arbitrary latitude south of the north pole and north of the equator of the earth.
+Here, the black line is the equator, the red line the ecliptic, and the blue line the horizon.

 Inferno 2.76-78